Mugello: History

 In the Middle Ages the Mugello was home to numerous castles.
 The Mugello region was later acquired by the Republic of Florence.
 Several patrician families of the area built villas here, such as those of the Medici including Villa Medicea di Cafaggiolo and Villa Medicea del Trebbio.

 In 1999 a dam was constructed across the Sieve river, forming the reservoir of Lake Bilancino in the Mugello valley.

 In popular culture

 The Mugello gives its name to the Mugello Circuit (Autodromo Internazionale del Mugello), an automobile race track that hosts an annual Moto GP event, and to the Mugellese chicken, a bantam breed.
+There is also the Bano Mugello calf.